José Emeterio Rivas

 José Emeterio Rivas (c.
 1957 or '58 – April 6, 2003) was a Colombian radio journalist and host of the talk show "Las Fuerzas Vivas" (Translated: "Live Forces") for Radio Calor Estéreo in Barrancabermeja, Magdalena Medio Antioquia, Colombia.
-Rivas was murdered along with another man by paramilitary.
-The case was unique because this journalist's murderers were convicted in the country, which is rare for cases of killed journalists.
+Rivas was murdered along with another man by a paramilitary group.
+Unlike most murderers of journalists in Columbia, Rivas' murderer was brought to justice.

 Personal

 José Emeterio Rivas lived in Barrancabermeja, Colombia.
 He was 44 years old and a father of two children.

 At one point, Rivas ran for senate where he acquired more than 8000 votes.

 Career

 Rivas was a political radio journalist for the Radio Calor Estéreo.
 He hosted a morning public affairs show called "Fuerzas Vivas" (Translated: "Live Forces") with opinions about politics that critics found to be insulting to some Barrancabermeja politicians.
 On his program, Rivas accused the mayor of corruption and collaboration with members of the right-wing paramilitary group United Self-Defense Forces of Colombia, known as the AUC.
 He had called the mayor a "plunderer".